The Professional Negligence Law Review: Mexico

 There are also some precedents that regulate the allocation of civil liability when there is a group of medics on a case.
-These precedents provide that when there are several doctors that treat a patient, without forming a team, they are all jointly liable for the damage caused.
-This has certain exceptions, for example, when there is a specialist (e.g., an anaesthetist), he or she can incur direct liability.57 This is also the case for the team leader that is aided by medical assistants.58
+These precedents provide that when there are several doctors who treat a patient, without forming a team, they are all jointly liable for the damage caused.
+This has certain exceptions, for example, when there is a specialist (e.g., an anaesthetist), he or she can incur direct liability.57 This is also the case for a team leader aided by medical assistants.58

 iii Banking and finance professionals

-Both securities brokers and investment advisers, and individuals holding managerial positions in financial institutions, are subject to administrative, criminal and civil liability for professional malpractice.
+Both securities brokers and investment advisers, as well as individuals holding managerial positions in financial institutions, are subject to administrative, criminal and civil liability for professional malpractice.

 In connection with administrative liabilities, the National Banking and Securities Commission (CNBV) is authorised to remove members of a board, directors, managers, securities brokers and investment advisers from their positions and suspend them from occupying a position within a financial entity or a publicly traded company for a term of up to five years; these measures can be taken in addition to economic sanctions provided under the Securities Exchange Act (LMV) and the Credit Institutions Law.